Angel (1999 TV series): Expanded universe

 Following their success with a series of Buffy novels, Pocket Books purchased the license to produce novels for Angel.
 Twenty-four Angel novels were published.
 Jeff Mariotte became the most successful Angel novelist, publishing eleven Angel novels.
 They also published seven Buffy/Angel crossover books that featured settings and characters from both series.

-Undeveloped spinoffs
+Undeveloped spin-offs

 In March 2006, Joss Whedon still talked of the possibility of a TV movie involving Spike to be written and directed by Tim Minear.